somya004/Closira-AI-workflow/README.md

 # Closira AI Customer Support Workflow

-A Python-based AI workflow demonstrating a four-stage customer support system for **Bloom Aesthetics Clinic**, built using the Anthropic Claude API.
+A Python-based AI workflow demonstrating a four-stage customer support system for **Bloom Aesthetics Clinic**, built using the Google Gemini API.

 ## What It Does